tothemoon-org/extension-blocks/spec.md

 #### Bootstrapping

-In order to bootstrap the activation of extension blocks, a "genesis" resolution transaction MUST be mined in the first block to include an extension block commitment along with any entering outputs (the `activation` block).
+In order to bootstrap the activation of extension blocks, a "genesis" resolution transaction MUST be mined in the first block to include any entering outputs (the `activation` block).
 This is the only resolution transaction in existence that does not require a reference to a previous resolution transaction.

 The genesis resolution transaction MAY also include a 1-100 byte pushdata in the first input script, allowing the miner of the genesis resolution to add a